DarkGhostHunter/Captchavel/README.md

 #### `manual`

 This will disable the global middleware that injects the Google reCAPTCHA script in your frontend.
-You have total liberty on how to include the reCAPTCHA script and how to enable the reCAPTCHA check.

-Since Captchavel won't include anything in your views, you should check out the [Google reCAPTCHA documentation](https://developers.google.com/recaptcha/docs/v3) on how to implement it yourself.
+You should check out the [Google reCAPTCHA documentation](https://developers.google.com/recaptcha/docs/v3) on how to implement it yourself.

+Since the frontend will be free, it gives you freedom to:

+* manually include the `recaptcha-inject` middleware only in the routes you want,
-You can even include the `recaptcha::script` blade template in your layout.
-Check the [editing the script view](#editing-the-script-view) section.
+* or include the `recaptcha::script` blade template in your layouts you want.

+Take a look in the [editing the script view](#editing-the-script-view) section.

 > The manual mode is very handy if your responses have a lot of data and want better performance, because the middleware won't look into the responses.